-I’m a little sensitive about this secret internet identities.
-My father had his whole closeted thing and my ex used a burner phone to pretend he was me.
+I’m a little sensitive about secret internet identities.
+My father had his whole double life thing and my ex used a burner phone to pretend he was me.
 Yet here I am, dealing it with it again and this time from Alex.
 It all started on a slow night when I was determined to be productive but Alex had run out of things to do.
 One thing led to another and he was stalking me on Google, trying to figure out how well I ranked against the Aussa Sultanate and Yu Gi Oh character by the same name.
 Eventually he ended up here on my site, trawling through the comments section.

 “I should mess with your readers and start replying back.”

 I gave a noncommittal noise, hoping my lack of protest would uninspire him.
 I was busy being important on Facebook, sharing my highly sought after opinion on how often women should wash their bras (you’re supposed to wash them?)
 That’s when my blog notifications started popping up with enlightened comments like “Brrrddlllrp!”

 My apologies and ten thousand rupees to any of you who got one of those replies.